 7. Motions to Compel are used to enforce formal discovery demands after “reasonable and good faith attempts at an informal resolution” fail.
 The law requires attorneys or self represented parties to meet and confer in a good faith attempt to resolve compliance issues.
 Failure to meet and confer constitutes “discovery misuse” for which sanctions “shall” be imposed.
 (California Code of Civil Procedure Sections 2023.010(i) and 2023.020)

-If you’d like my help gathering documents and other evidence in your California divorce, call Laura at 415-968-3028 or complete the form below and schedule a consulting, strategy, and coaching session.
+If you’d like my help while gathering facts and other evidence in your California divorce, call my office at 415-968-3028 or complete the form below and schedule a coaching session.